s19022/TIN/Project/readme.txt

 	the name of the item is unique

-after any comunication of a logged user with the db validity of token is prolonged fro 15 minutes
+after any comunication of a logged user with the db validity of token is prolonged for 15 minutes

+db.js is a wrapper of database functions and procedures